 Salary: The median annual wage for preschool teachers is $30,210.

-Job Outlook: Employment of preschool teachers is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
-Growth is expected due to a continued focus on the importance of early childhood education.
+Job Outlook: Employment of preschool teachers is projected to grow 2 percent over the next ten years, slower than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of preschool teachers with similar occupations.